filecoin-project/FIPs/FRCs/frc-wallet-signing-user-stories.md

 ---
 fip: "<to be assigned>"
-title: Wallet Signing User-Stories
+title: Wallet-Signing User-Stories
 author: "Hugo Dias (@hugomrdias), Bumblefudge (@bumblefudge)"
 discussions-to: https://github.com/filecoin-project/lotus/discussions/12761
 status: Draft
 type: "FRC"
 created: 2025-02-10
-requires: "FRC-0051"
 ---

-# FRC-0099: Wallet-Signing User-Stories
+# FRC-0XXX: Wallet-Signing User-Stories

 ## Simple Summary
 <!--"If you can't explain it simply, you don't understand it well enough."
 Provide a simplified and layman-accessible explanation of the FIP.-->